-The following is an explanation of the calculation of cash dedications for new and redevelopment projects as proposed in the New Hope Local Water Management Plan (2018).
+The following is a more detailed explanation of the calculation of cash dedications for new and redevelopment projects as proposed in the New Hope Local Water Management Plan.
+Guidance for calculation of the cash dedication amounts is presented in Section 6.7.
+This method is similar to the methods used in several other Twin City Metro area suburbs.